-OPERATIONS SOGR PORTFOLIO
+700831 OPERATIONS SOGR PORTFOLIO Managed by: OPS

 Scope: This portfolio summarizes all SOGR projects managed by Operations department.

 Changes to authorized project allocation since 2021: Increased by \$70.8 million; \$14 million for new projects, and \$56.8 million for transfers and increase in funding for existing projects.